Our Work

 Every year in Aotearoa New Zealand, around 4,800 babies are born prematurely, and more than 1,000 full-term babies also require specialist neonatal care.
 That’s about one in ten Kiwi babies spending time in a NICU or SCBU.

 The Little Miracles Trust is here to support whānau on this journey – one that can be full of uncertainty, fear, and emotional strain.
-We do this in many ways, all designed to make a difficult start in life a little easier.
+We do this in many ways, all designed to make a difficult start to life a little easier.

 The Support We Provide